nakamasato/nakamasato.github.io/index.md

 ## Welcome to Masato's Page

-Naka Masato's an software engineer.
+Naka Masato's a software engineer.
 He started his career as a machine learning engineer in Bytedance, and started working on infrastructure and cloud-native application development when he joined beBit.

 ## Github Projects